 The Sycamore Fire Department is a combination department and has both career and paid on-call firefighters.
 We have minimum eligibility requirements for both positions.

-Applications will not be accepted by e-mail or mail.
 If there are any questions regarding the application or selection process please call 815-895-4514 during business hours.

 - Proof of High School diploma or GED.

 - Documentation of 1 year of completed college coursework (equaling 24 semester hours or greater) with a GPA of 2.5 or greater.

 - Proof of a current CPAT card must be presented at time of application.
 A current CPAT card with ladder climb exercise is considered valid if dated within 12 months of the application deadline.

 The Sycamore Fire Department Firefighter Intern Program is a three (3) year high tempo program.
 Accepted applicants shall be sworn as paid on call (POC) firefighters for the Sycamore Fire Department.
 Upon appointment, Firefighter – Interns shall be offered the opportunity to attend and expected to achieve all of the following during the program:

 - Illinois Department of Public Health (IDPH) EMT-B licensure.

 - Completion of a Department approved Fire Academy.

 - Office of the State Fire Marshal (OSFM) Basic Operations Firefighter certification.

 - Illinois Department of Public Health (IDPH) Emergency Medical Technician – Paramedic (EMT-P) licensure.